mozilla-releng/scriptworker/docs/cot_verify.rst

 The chain of trust artifacts are signed.
 We need to keep track of the ed25519 public keys to verify them.

-We keep the level 3 gecko pubkeys in ``scriptworker.constants.ed25519_public_keys``, as base64-encoded ascii string.
+We keep the level 3 gecko pubkeys in ``scriptworker.constants.ed25519_public_keys``, as base64-encoded ascii strings.
 Once decoded, these are the seeds for the ed25519 public keys.
 These are tuples of valid keys, to allow for key rotation.

 Building the chain
 ~~~~~~~~~~~~~~~~~~